AIGAnimation/CAMDM/README.md

 - [X] Release Unity .exe demo. （2024.04.24）
 - [X] Release the training code in PyTorch. （2024.06.23）
-- [ ] Release the inference code in Unity. （will release before 06.26）
+- [X] Release the inference code in Unity. （2024.07.05）
-- [ ] Release the evaluation code. （will release before 06.30）
+- [ ] Release the evaluation code. （TBA）
 - [ ] Release the inference code to support any character control.
 (TBA)

 ## Acknowledgement